shadiakiki1986/IDES-Receiver/README.md

 # License
 Check the [LICENSE](LICENSE) file for the full text

+# Related software
+The following is the software I developed to generate the compressed and signed zip files submitted *to* IDES
+* [fatca-ides-php](https://github.com/shadiakiki1986/fatca-ides-php): Php library that converts bank client data to file format submittable for FATCA at IDES gateway
+* [IDES-Data-Preparation-Php](https://github.com/shadiakiki1986/IDES-Data-Preparation-Php): Php implementation of submitting data to www.idesgateway.com.
+Uses `fatca-ides-php`

 # Dev note 1: Installation
 The SPA is published at http://shadiakiki1986.github.io/IDES-Receiver/